 Top Tip: Street food, in Asia particularly, is often more authentic than the restaurant meals which are often adapted to meet the palette of western tourists.

 Budget Info: Even in developed countries it is possible to find some very cheap food in ways you might not have thought of.
 If you are couchsurfing you may even get free food more often than not.
-I’d say estimate a minimum of $3 per person per day for super budget destinations, and up to $20 per person per day for the USA/Australia etc.
+I’d say estimate a minimum of $3 per person per day for super budget destinations (Like Asia), and up to $20 per person per day for the UK/USA/Australia etc.

-The Cheap: Buy your alcohol from the store, not the bar!
+The Cheap: Buy your alcohol from the store, not the bar.

 The Cheapest: Stick to tap water

-Budget Info: If you like a lot of beer or can’t start the day without a coffee then you are going to have to factor that into your budget…
+Budget Info: If you like a lot of beer or can’t start the day without a coffee then you are going to have to factor that into your budget.

 The Cheap: Non-touristy entertainment for the locals

-Budget Info: For most of us it will detract from the overall travel experience if we never enjoy any of the entertainment opportunities available whilst abroad, but be selective!
+Budget Info: For most of us it will detract from the overall travel experience if we never enjoy any of the entertainment opportunities available whilst abroad, but be selective.

-Estimating a figure for what is essentially an unknown entity is almost impossible, so what I would choose to do is allocate a set amount of money for Entertainment and be mindful of this when you open your wallet.
+Estimating a figure for what is essentially an unknown entity is almost impossible, so I would suggest allocating a set amount of money for entertainment and be mindful of this when you open your wallet.

 5. Attractions & Tours

-Top Tip: Many of the top attractions worldwide offer student rates, if you don’t have a student card then get a fake one, its a lot easier to do than you may think and it will save you a lot of money… I take no responsibility if you get caught!
+Top Tip: Many of the top attractions worldwide offer student rates, if you don’t have a student card then get a fake one, its a lot easier to do than you may think and it will save you a lot of money… I take no responsibility if you get caught.

 Budget Info: You want to see what you want to see.
 Visiting Siem Reap in cambodia without visiting Angkor Wat would almost seem like you’d missed the point of going!
 As with the Entertainment section above I would allocate a set daily amount, maybe $5 per day for unexpected attractions, and any major attractions you KNOW you have to see, make a list and check their prices online (Wiki Travel or a google search for all the major ones normally works) and add them to the pre-booked/planned tour” section below.

-The Cheap: Tuc-Tucs
+The Cheap: Tuc-Tucs, Metro.

-The Cheapest: The local non-aircon buses
+The Cheapest: The local, non-aircon buses

 Budget Info: In undeveloped countries the taxis are normally very cheap and far more convenient for short journeys than busses, especially outside of major cities.
 In developed countries you have to say goodbye to taxis if you are a budget traveller, they are always a budget killer.
-Try walking!
+Try walking.

-To estimate daily costs think about the sort of travel you are doing, long term travellers may be making only one return trip a day and taking it easy… If you are on a two week action adventure then you may be jumping between multiple sites in a hurry.
+To estimate daily costs think about the sort of travel you are doing.
+Long term travellers may be making only one return trip a day and taking it easy… If you are on a two week action adventure then you may be jumping between multiple sites in a hurry.

-Use a comparison website to search for all the different companies that offer that type of insurance and make sure you read the small print to see exactly what is included – assume NOTHING!
+Use a comparison website to search for all the different companies that offer that type of insurance and make sure you read the small print to see exactly what is included – assume NOTHING.
 The cheapest policy does not always include the right cover for you, so be careful before you purchase anything.

 - If you are travelling to multiple countries overland try getting your visa in a neighbouring country rather than in your home country as its often a lot cheaper – but make sure you take any documents you’ll need to make the application with you.

 Budget Info: Visa prices and conditions change ALL the time.
 I rarely rely on any blog information that is over 6 months old, and normally the best option is to visit the actual embassy website where prices are normally published.
 Using an agent is also an option, it will cost a little more but is can save you some hassle.